ietf-wg-cellar/matroska-specification/overhead.md

 *   In most cases, the best result is when 8 Blocks are packed in a Cluster.
 Bigger values don't improve the overhead much.
 It also seems to be a good value to stop using lacing in the low audio bitrate example. **So both lacing and clustering will be limited to 8 elements in libmatroska** on writing.
 *   In an agressive case like a 64kbps CBR video codec at 20 frames/sec can still achieve an overhead of less than 2% which is quite good.
 *   Upper 128kbps an overhead of less than 1% can always be achieved.
-*   Having 2 frames in a lace can improve substanctially the overhead.
+*   Having 2 frames in a lace can improve substantially the overhead.
 But as I frames SHOULD always have a proper timecode, it is not possible to use this solution.

 ### Second example - 1 I frame for 1 B frame